-- Yerian, K., T. Pashby, A. Mikhaylova, & M. Kato (under review).
+- Yerian, K., T. Pashby, A. Mikhaylova, & M. Kato (2019).
 Native and Non-Native Teacher Candidate Perceptions of Professional Language Development in a TESOL MA Program.

 - Yerian, K. (2013).
 The Communicative Body in Women’s Self-Defense Courses.
 In Katz, M., Moving Ideas: Multimodal Learning in Communities and Schools.
 New York, Peter Lang.

 - Yerian, K. (2009).
 Using a Graphic Syllabus with Second Language Learners.
 The ORTESOL Journal.
 Vol. 27, 9-18.

 - "Microteaching for Classroom Management: Impromptu Challenge Workshop" with Laura Holland.
 TESOL, Seattle, WA.
 2017.

 - "The Performative Ring: Semi-conventionalized Gesture as a Resource for Constructing Social Stance and Identity."
 ISGS (International Society for Gesture Studies), Paris, France, 2016.